Summer Aspirations and Access Course

 Caterham School has been working with Warlingham School to devise a course to raise aspirations amongst students who are ‘1st generation’ university, and from backgrounds that may present barriers social mobility.
 The schools collaborated to run a three day course involving inspirational sessions from a lawyer, a financial journalist, and a screen writer, all of whom have benefitted from persistence and career changes.
 These sessions were complemented with activities to raise aspirations and self-belief more directly – conducted by 2 -3 Degrees, teamwork and leadership tasks, and specific UCAS advice and application support.
 A session lead bu the London Interdisciplinary School and a session on urban planning were designed to inspire towards higher level study and education.

 The course was designed to raise awareness of the increased choice and opportunity that comes with qualifiactions, different career paths and the possibility of changing course at any stage of a working life.
 Alongside this: practical UCAS support and inspirational sessions to promote the potential joy of higher level academic study.

 A recent ASCL survey of teachers found that 57% identify ‘low aspirations’ as the most difficult challenge.

 the course built on the delivery of the United Access program at Caterham - adapting for a local school context.

-Changes to perception towards HE and careers were measured and evaluated using the ImpactEd platform.
 Qualitative feedback was positive with the range of sessions appealing to the diverse student group.